Polarization Identities: Structure of polarizable algebras

-When $n=1$, and $\D=\rl$, the the only possibility is row $1_{1,0}$ so there is nothing to show.
+When $n=1$, and $\D=\rl$, then the only possibility is row $1_{1,0}$ so there is nothing to show.
 For $\D=\cx$ the only possibility (except $3_{1,0}$) is row 4, where the unitary group is The linear span of this group is $\rl$ and therefore it is not polarizing.
 For $\D=\hx$, the only possibility we need to consider is 7, where the unitary group is

-It is easy to see that a quaternion satisfying this system of four real equations are of the form $a=\cos\theta+i \sin \theta$ for some $\theta\in \rl$.
-Therefore, the unitary group in this case generates a subalgebra of $\hx$ isomorphic $\cx$, and not the whole of $\hx$.
+It is easy to see that a quaternion satisfying this system of four real equations is of the form $a=\cos\theta+i \sin \theta$ for some $\theta\in \rl$.
+Therefore, the unitary group in this case generates a subalgebra of $\hx$ isomorphic to $\cx$, and not the whole of $\hx$.
 The result is proved when $n=1$.

 Now let $n\geq 2$.
 In the numbering system of the table in Proposition~\ref{prop-involution}, the conjugate transpose involutions correspond to rows $1_{n,0}$ (for $\rl$), $2_{n,0}$ (for $\cx$) and $6_{n,0}$ (for $\hx$).
 We will show that all the other groups in the table are noncompact, thus showing that they are nonpolarizable.
 If $n=2$ and $p=q=1$, for number $1_{1,1}$ it is well-known that the group $O(1,1)$ is not compact, which can be seen for example by looking at the sequence of matrices